John Cooper Clarke: Career

-In the late 1970s, Clarke styled himself as a "punk poet", although was not always accepted by fans of punk music; in 1977, opening for the Buzzcocks at the Vortex Club in London, he was met with abuse from the audience.
-In 1978 he had a backing band called The Curious Yellows, whose music was a bit like the German electronic band Kraftwerk. and, in 1979, had his only UK top 40 hit with "Gimmix!
-(Play Loud)".

 He toured with Linton Kwesi Johnson, and performed on the same bill as bands such as the Sex Pistols, the Fall, Joy Division, Buzzcocks, Siouxsie and the Banshees, Elvis Costello, Rockpile, and New Order (including at their May 1984 Music for Miners benefit concert at London's Royal Festival Hall).
-His set is characterised by lively rapid-fire renditions of his poems, usually performed a cappella.
+His set was and still is characterised by lively rapid-fire renditions of his poems, usually performed a cappella.
 He also played twice at CBGB, in New York City, once with David Johansen (after the New York Dolls).
+During this time, and since, he was often referred to as a "punk poet", although in the early days of punk, he was not always accepted by fans of punk music; in 1977, opening for the Buzzcocks at the Vortex Club in London, he was met with abuse from the audience.

+In 1980, he released Snap, Crackle & Bop, which made number 26 in the charts.

-Clarke released Zip Style Method in 1982, but thereafter performed his live act less frequently, spending much of the 1980s mired in heroin addiction, living in a "domestic partnership" with singer and fellow addict Nico.
+Thereafter performed his live act less frequently, spending much of the 1980s mired in heroin addiction during which time, he also shared an apartment with singer and fellow addict Nico for a few months.
 He described this period of his life: "It was a feral existence.
 I was on drugs.
 It was hand to mouth", and also that he had nearly died four times.
 He eventually got clean after meeting his second wife, Evie.

+Clarke released Zip Style Method in 1982.

 In 1987, he performed live (on crutches owing to a broken ankle) at the Albany Empire in London with Suns of Arqa, recorded two tracks ("Libera Me" and "The Truth Lies Therein") for their album Seven, and featured in the music video for the latter.

 Clarke returned to live performance in the 1990s, appearing again with Suns of Arqa in 1992 at The Witchwood in Ashton-under-Lyne.
 His vocals from both of his Suns of Arqa tracks have been used on numerous remixes by the band ever since.